dpoburko/ImageJ_macros/README.md

 # ImageJ_macros
-A Usefull macros for ImageJ (Fiji)
+Usefull macros for ImageJ (Fiji) for a variety of jobs.

 This repository holds a collection of macros that our lab has written for ImageJ to facility daily Image analysis tasks.
 The degree of documentation for each macro varies.
 Most will have explanatory notes in the initial comments of the code.